Megx02/BINF6251/Final_Project/IMPLEMENTATION.md

 # Initial Observations
 So far the algorithm has given me expected results for the synthetic data.
 The human-like sequences gave me an average adaptation score between 0.6 and 0.9 during my different test runs and the random sequences gave me average scores between 0.1 and 0.5.
 I performed a t-test to compare the adaptation scores of the two groups and got a p-value less than 0.05 indicating that the difference between them is statistically significant.
 This indicates that the algorithm is able to differentiate between human-like and random sequences based on codon usage pattern.
+I did have issues during runtime while training the model becuase of the large input file but I was able to fix that as explained in the next section (Reflection on Changes and Challenges).
+I think I will face more issues with agorithm behaviour once I start tetsing with different probabilities, pseudocounts and number of hidden states, but for now the core logic of the algorithm I implemented works as expected.

 # Reflection on Changes and Challenges